-For interships available to all Communication students see http://www.com.washington.edu/communicationworks/internships/public/
+For internships available to all Communication students see http://www.com.washington.edu/communicationworks/internships/public/

-To apply for the following Premier Journalism Internships, please fill out the application form below (you should sign in to UW Google Apps before you attempt to fill out the form).
+To apply for the following Premier Journalism Internships, please fill out the application form linked at the bottom of this page.

 Qualifications: Strong writing skills and reporting experience.
 Internship supervisor will review resume and writing sample as part of the application process.

 The Seattle Globalist: Reporter or News Producer Internships

 1 quarter; 1-2 credits

 Reporting interns at the Seattle Globalist work closely with editorial staff to report quick-turnaround stories on local-global issues.
 Reporting interns generally spend one full day in the Globalist office each week, as well as some time out reporting in the Seattle area.
 Students are encouraged to seek and pitch their own story ideas in addition to assigned stories.
 Several Globalist interns have won awards for their reporting.